sandkum5/demos/terraform/demos/README.md

 `10_validation` : Code to showcase variable input validation

 `11_policy` : Code to showcase policy check using conftest.

+`12_optional_resource_attributes` : Code to showcase how to make an attribute optional in resource configuration

 ## How to Demo